If he had gone to the government, the only thing the show’s Walter White would have qualified for was some lengthy jail time.

 For tax purposes, research and development (R&D) can be defined as taking a risk whilst attempting to resolve technical or scientific uncertainty.
 This is quite abstract, and we often advise our clients to think beyond the traditional stereotype of laboratory-based scientists in white coats.

-In the UK, R&D can qualify for tax credits that can help companies claim some of their expenditure back from HMRC – that’s cash that could spark the next big project, or fund the final push in creating something remarkable.
+In the UK, R&D can qualify for tax credits that will help companies claim some of their expenditure back from HMRC – that’s cash that could spark the next big project, or fund the final push in creating something remarkable.

 Typical examples of R&D in the chemical industry